 “You take a tea?” he mocked.
 “You get a tea, Andrej.
 I no wait on you.”

-Andrew smiled and pulled a Snapple from the case.
+Andrew grinned and pulled a Snapple from the case.

 Out of the store, they entered an alley between the laundry mat and a shoe store.
 Covered in damaged brick, the narrow passage smelt of mildew, but the aroma of dryer sheets prevailed in the courtyard.